Here are some unsolicited messages I received since officially publishing my new website in May 2020…

 This process took a few years!

-Because I’ve always believed I sucked at writing (due to how much I struggled), it was hard for me to imagine myself becoming good at it, let alone overcoming this lifelong fear.
+Because I’ve always believed I sucked at writing (due to how much I struggled and hated it), it was hard for me to imagine myself becoming good at it, let alone overcoming this lifelong fear.

 Because I never believed I was good at it, I didn’t know how to receive praise when it came my way — because I didn’t think I deserved it.

-Even when my writing skills improved, I continued to dismiss praise that people gave me about my writing — because I kept comparing myself to people who are much better than me.
+Even when my writing skills improved, I continued to dismiss praise that people gave me about my writing — because I kept comparing myself to people who are much better at it than me.

 The revelation finally came after I reflected on how I turned down a writing project offered to me by a friend with 20+ years experience in business and marketing…